-Injured baby right whale in Georgia given grim prognosis after 2nd look
+Injured baby right whale given grim prognosis after 2nd look

 The injured calf is the fourth that’s been spotted off the Southeast U.S. coast since mid-December.

-Right whale deaths have outpaced births in recent years, raising concern among researchers about the specie ‘s prospects for survival.
-Seven right whal e calves were recorded last winter during daily survey flights off Georgia and Florida.
+Right whale deaths have outpaced births in recent years, raising concern among researchers about the species’ prospects for survival.
+Seven right whale calves were recorded last winter during daily survey flights off Georgia and Florida.
 Meanwhile, at least 10 right whales were found dead in 2019.

-Note: This version has been corrected to fix the spelling of species.